The Sunlight support team is on stand by to assist with any installation and configuration issues you may encounter. Link : support portal

 In case your system is shipped with a preinstalled Sunlight Enterprise Software platform, you can skip this step and navigate straight to System Configuration.

-In order to initialize the Sunlight Enterprise Software platform installation please ensure that a minimum of 2 x 32GB USB thumb drives are available, such as the 32GB SanDisk Ultra Fit USB 3.0 flash drive.
+In order to initialize the Sunlight Enterprise Software platform installation please ensure that a minimum 32GB USB thumb drive is available, such as the 32GB SanDisk Ultra Fit USB 3.0 flash drive.

 Once the USB image is downloaded, please transfer the data to the raw USB flash drive (the image contains its own partition structure so the downloaded image should be transferred directly to the root directory, not an existing partition).
 The method for writing the image on the USB flash drive may vary, depending on the type of the Operating system you are using.